Yi0027/Melodica/README.md

 ## ✨ What it can do

-- Plays MP3, FLAC, M4A, AAC, OPUS, OGG — no issues
+- Plays MP3, FLAC, M4A, AAC and other AVAudioEngine formats
 - Shows lyrics (synchronized .lrc and embedded ID3)
 - ReplayGain so volume doesn't jump between tracks
 - Smart library: sort by title, artist, album, genre, year